Environmental Protection with the Help of Street Art - Part 4

 Urban metamorphosis: a highly successful project by a Hungarian NGO

-Hedgehogs are one of the most popular wild animals out there, and they're not only the children's favourite.
-They are supercute and supercool at the same time with their shiny black eyes and their protective armour.
-Everyone's happy to spot them wandering around in summer evenings, and as they love feeding on small pests of the garden, even farmers and gardeners have reasons to welcome them.
+Hedgehogs are one of the most popular wild animals, and they're not just children's favorites.
+With their shiny black eyes and protective armor, they are super cute and super cool.
+Everyone is happy to spot them wandering around on summer evenings.
+As they love to feed on garden pests, even farmers and gardeners have reason to welcome them.

-Until late autumn, hedgehogs lead quite a happy life in urban areas.
-However, as nights get chilly, they need to find a spot to spend the winter in hibernation - and with nicely maintained gardens and spotless lawns, this task is getting harder and harder every year.⠀
+Until late autumn, hedgehogs lead happy lives in urban areas.
+However, as the nights grow colder, they must find a place for winter hibernation — and with well-maintained gardens and immaculate lawns, this task becomes more difficult every year for all urban wildlife.

-The third piece in Mondolo's Urban Metamorphosis project is all about hedgehogs: the mural depicts a male northern white-breasted hedgehog (Erinaceus roumanicus), called Bazsi, who is currently looking for a place to build his nest.
-The signs tell us that the animals would be most happy with leaf piles and other stacked green waste as hiding places, but nooks and crannies of a barn or a tool shed could also do.
+The third piece in Mondolo's Urban Metamorphosis project focuses on hedgehogs.
+The mural depicts Bazsi, a male northern white-breasted hedgehog (Erinaceus roumanicus), who is looking for a place to build his nest.
+Signs tell us that the animals prefer leaf piles and stacked green waste for hiding, but barn or tool shed nooks and crannies could also work.

-Surely, the best way to help them is to leave our piles of leaves undisturbed for the winter.
-If we can't do that, a tiny hedgehog house placed in the corner of our garden can attract these small animals quite the same.
-This is exactly what Mondolo did with the help of a local primary school: they made several wooden hedgehog homes and distributed them among kindergartens in town.
-All information and the manual on the DIY houses are available via QR codes, as usual.
-Hopefully a lot of people will find the idea of a very own hedgehog friend cute enough to try and make a home for them in their gardens.
+The best way to help them is surely to leave our piles of leaves undisturbed for the winter.
+If that's not possible, placing a tiny hedgehog house in the corner of our garden can attract these small animals just as well.
+This is exactly what Mondolo did with the help of a local primary school.
+They made several wooden hedgehog houses and distributed them to kindergartens in town, so the children also learn about hedgehog conservation.
+As usual, all information and the manual on the DIY houses are available via QR codes.
+Hopefully, many people will find the idea of having a hedgehog friend cute enough to try making a home for one in their garden.

 Leave a comment